Race to end waste concerns the loss of one-third of the food produced by farmers; and 50 percent of the water they use.

 Backyard permaculture certainly is a part of the race to end waste; it is all about creating a sustainable world that will be habitable for our great-grandchildren in a hundred years' time.

-We aim to make sure that there is zero-waste from our home.
+We aim to make sure that there is zero-waste from our kitchen.
 Any stale homemade bread goes to the hens and food that has past its best is devoured by the worms; we throw virtually nothing away.

 Interestingly the hens have little interest in commercial bread but they go crazy over the homemade loaf baked with 100-percent wholemeal; they know the difference even if we humans don't.

-We are now looking to participate further by collecting the left-over lunches from the local school and feeding it to our hens and worms; they will clean up virtually anything that one can call food.
+We are now looking to participate further by collecting the left-over lunches from the local school and feeding them to our hens and worms; they will clean up virtually anything that one can call food.
 Interestingly they both turn up their proverbial noses at white bread.
 They have more discretion than humans.

 The beauty of backyard permaculture is that it's a full-cycle.
 Collecting rainwater and sunshine from the skies and turning it into usable forms in the home and garden is one part.